auth0/auth0-flutter/README.md

 ### Web Auth Logout

-Logging the user out involves clearing the Universal Login session cookie and then deleting the user's credentials from your application.
+Logging the user out involves clearing the Universal Login session cookie and then deleting the user's credentials from your app.

 Call the `logout()` method in the in the `onPressed` callback of your **Logout** button.
 Once the session cookie has been cleared, delete the user's credentials.<!--  link to the section on deleting the stored credentials -->